Frequently Asked Questions

 YES!!
 Culinary lavender is available for purchase on the farm, visit our shop!
 We love cooking with lavender, and we think it should be available to everyone!Where does lavender grow best?

 Lavender loves and thrives in full sun with well-drained sandy soil.When does your farm have fresh lavender?

 Lavender typically blooms from Late June to early September on our farm, so the fresh harvested lavender will be available for local customers only from July to the end of August.
 We are working hard to be able to ship fresh lavender overnight, so please stay tuned.What are the common uses for lavender?

 Lavender is an amazing herb, and the ideas are endless.
 You want to think about the variety you are purchasing because that will help determine what you do with it.
 Lavender has amazing properties of a calming effect typically used for aromatherapy.
-This herb also has antibacterial and antifungal belongings also.
-Lavender can help cure an itchy bug bite or a burn you may have gotten.
-Lavender can also aid as a bug repellant.
+This herb has antibacterial and antifungal belongings, also.
+Lavender can help eliminate an itchy bug bite or a burn you may have gotten.
+You can add lavender essential oil to your skin care routine to help lighten skin and reduce wrinkles, it even helps with hair health!
+Lavender can also aid as a bug repellant. ---Culinary Lavender, Deeply Rooted's main growing focus, is becoming an everyday day interest for some folks.
 You can bake, cook, and create cocktails with culinary lavender, along with incorporating lavender in with your teas.
-You can add lavender essential oil to your skin care routine to help lighten skin and reduce wrinkles, it even helps with hair health!
 To learn more about what you can do with lavender, please feel free to reach out to me by email.Is your farm open to the public?

 no, our farm is not open to the public.
 Eventually down the road we may consider this an option for photographers to bring their clients for a small fee.What is the best way to reach Deeply Rooted?